Cloud CCTV

 • Affordable pricing: from £5 per camera/month

-For larger businesses managing multiple sites, SEiNG stands out for providing centralised control without complex deployments or vendor lock-in.
-It can also benefit smaller businesses, offering a cost-effective way to access the latest enterprise features in video surveillance.
-Watch a 5-minute video demo.
+For multi-site enterprises, SEiNG stands out for providing centralised control without complex deployments or vendor lock-in.
+For small to medium size businesses, SEiNG can offer a cost-effective way to access the latest enterprise features in video surveillance.
+For an overview of its features, watch the 5-minute video demo.

 Videoloft